necst/zynq_userspace_dma/README.md

 ## License

-This project is licensed under the Apache V2 License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the Apache V2 License - see the [LICENSE](LICENSE) file for details

 [comment]: # (## Acknowledgments)